Chapter 12 Dates and Times

 month(x, label=TRUE, abbr=FALSE) September

 All of these functions can also be used to update the value.
-For example, we could move the day of the wedding from September \(18^{th}\) to October \(18^{th}\) by changing the month.
+For example, we could move the date from September \(18^{th}\) to October \(18^{th}\) by changing the month.
+There are two ways to do this shown below, although the update command seems more intuitive to understanding that you are pushing a change into the time object.

 x